 New research to develop blood biomarker test for dementia awarded Government funding

-Alzheimer’s disease is the most common form of dementia, affecting up to 70% of people who live with the neurological condition.
-Receiving an accurate clinical diagnosis of Alzheimer’s disease remains a challenge with 3 in 10 people experiencing incorrect or delayed diagnosis.
-A research project led out of the Florey Institute will assemble the largest ever dementia research cohort in Australia with the aim to develop a blood biomarker test to predict onset and progression of cognitive decline in dementia.
+A research project led by The Florey Institute will assemble the largest ever dementia research cohort in Australia with the aim to develop a blood biomarker test to predict onset and progression of cognitive decline in dementia.
 For people living with the disease, it could mean a faster and more accurate diagnosis.

-The project, led by Professor Ashley Bush, Head of the Florey Institute’s Ageing Brain Division and Director of the Melbourne Research Dementia Centre, has been awarded $4M in multi-year funding from the Australian Government’s Medical Research Future Fund – Dementia, Ageing and Aged Care Mission scheme.
+The project, led by Professor Ashley Bush, Head of The Florey’s Ageing Brain Division and Director of the Melbourne Research Dementia Centre, has been awarded $4M in multi-year funding from the Australian Government’s Medical Research Future Fund – Dementia, Ageing and Aged Care Mission scheme.

 The project is set to assemble what will be the largest ever dementia research cohort in Australia, bringing together expertise in biomarker development and research translation.
 The team will work with commercial partners to introduce the first TGA-registered blood test for Alzheimer’s disease, as well as develop guidelines for clinicians and examine the impact of a diagnostic blood test on health and management outcomes.